-Did you know that October is LGBTQ+ History Month?
+Did you know that October is LGBTQ+ History Month? (part 1 of 3)

 Filed Under: LGBTQ+

 When you think about the LGBTQ+ community, the first month that comes to mind is probably June – Pride Month.
-But October also marks a time for important LGBTQ+ celebrations:
+But October also marks a time for important LGBTQ+ celebrations.

-Wilson intentionally chose October for LGBTQ+ History Month for several reasons.
-Even though most people think of the Stonewall Riots in June when they think of LGBTQ+ history, some other important historical events took place in October.
-The first and second Marches on Washington for Lesbian and Gay Rights took place in October 1979 and 1987.
+• The first and second Marches on Washington for Lesbian and Gay Rights took place in October 1979 and 1987.
 These marches aimed to ban discrimination based on sexual orientation in the military, federal jobs, and family protection laws.
-While these goals have only recently been achieved, the marches successfully established a large network of members across the country, unifying the community around common priorities, and forced the country to realize how many LGBTQ+ people and allies are in the US.
+While these goals have only recently been achieved, the marches successfully established an extensive network of members across the country, unifying the community around common priorities and forcing the country to recognize the significant presence of LGBTQ+ people and their allies in the US.

 explore featured